 Taking a road-trip with your kids can be a bit daunting.
 But it really doesn’t have to be.
 Teaching your children that the journey is often better than the destination is an important life lesson.
 And what better way to teach it than by taking a road trip from Sydney, NSW to Brisbane.

 On the drive to Brisbane from Sydney, there are countless family adventures to be had.
+This is, in fact, one of the most beautiful road trips in Australia.
 Stopping off to take in a site or indulge in a fun activity takes the monotony out of driving for hours, and makes it a pleasant experience for all.

 As a parent, you know that creating an incredible experience for your kids is all about being prepared.
 So here’s everything you need to know about your upcoming escapade.